-(k) Disclaimer.
+(I) Disclaimer.

-The Market Vector Coinbase Ethereum Benchmark Rate is a trademark mark of Market Vector Indexes and its affiliates (collectively "MVI").
-MVI or MVI's licensors own all proprietary rights in the Indices.
-MVI is NOT affiliated with Coinbase Derivatives, and neither approves, endorses, reviews or recommends the Nano Ether futures.
-MVI does not guarantee the timeliness, accurateness or completeness of any data or information relating to the Coinbase Ethereum Benchmark Rate, and neither shall be liable in any way to Coinbase Derivatives, investors in the Nano Ether (ET) futures or other third parties in respect of the use or accuracy of the Coinbase Ethereum Benchmark Rate Index (ET) or any data included therein.
+The MarketVector Market Vector Coinbase Ethereum Benchmark Rate is a trademark mark of Market-Vector Indexes GmbH and its affiliates (collectively "MarketVector MVI").
+MarketVector MVI or MarketVector MVI's licensors own all proprietary rights in the MarketVector Coinbase Ethereum Benchmark Rate Indices.
+MarketVector MVI is NOT affiliated with LMX Labs, LLC, Coinbase Derivatives, and neither approves, endorses, reviews or recommends the ET ContractNano Ether futures.
+MarketVector MVI does not guarantee the timeliness, accurateness or completeness of any data or information relating to the MarketVector Coinbase Ethereum Benchmark Rate, and neither shall be liable in any way to LMX Labs, LLC, Coinbase Derivatives, investors in the Nano-Ether (ET) Contractfutures or other third parties in respect of the use or accuracy of the MarketVector Coinbase Ethereum Benchmark Rate Index (ET) or any data included therein.